 As the Internet has matured, it has become the subject of increasing regulatory interest.
 Congress and federal regulators have adopted a wide range of measures directly or potentially affecting Internet use, including, for example, consumer privacy, copyright protections, defamation liability, taxation, obscenity, and unsolicited commercial e-mail.
 Our Internet services are subject to the Communications Assistance for Law Enforcement Act ("CALEA") requirements regarding law enforcement surveillance.
 Content owners are now seeking additional legal mechanisms to combat copyright infringement over the Internet.
 Pending and future legislation in this area could adversely affect our operations as an Internet service provider and our relationship with our Internet customers.
-Additionally, the FCC and Congress are considering subjecting Internet access services to the Universal Service funding requirements could impose significant new costs on our high-speed Internet service.
+Additionally, the FCC and Congress are considering subjecting Internet access services to the Universal Service funding requirements.
+These funding requirements could impose significant new costs on our high-speed Internet service.
 Also, the FCC and some state regulatory commissions direct certain subsidies to telephone companies deploying broadband to areas deemed to be "unserved" or "underserved."
 Charter has opposed such subsidies when directed to areas that Charter serves.
 Despite Charter's efforts, future subsidies may be directed to areas served by Charter, which could result in subsidized competitors operating in our service territories.
 State and local governmental organizations have also adopted Internet-related regulations.
-These various governmental jurisdictions are also considering additional regulations or the adaptation of existing laws to the Internet could adversely affect our business.
+These various governmental jurisdictions are also considering additional regulations in these and other areas, such as privacy, pricing, service and product quality, and taxation.
+The adoption of new Internet regulations or the adaptation of existing laws to the Internet could adversely affect our business.